Dense 3D Face Correspondence: Dense 3D Face Correspondence

-We propose a solution for establishing correspondences in areas which are devoid of high curvatures.
 After triangulation of the final set of best quality corresponding points, we select large triangles with area greater than $t_a$.
-A simple value for $t_a$ is the mean area of all triangles in the connectivity.
-This threshold is a measure to reduce computational cost and as such has no bearing on the technique.
-From the centroid of each triangle, we evolve a geodesic curve with a uniform speed function.
-For this purpose we follow the Fast Marching Method~\cite{sethian2001} and use the implementation given by Peyre~\cite{peyre2011}.
-We then sample the points on the curve at regular intervals to obtain equidistant points (see Figure~\ref{fig:altmethod}).
-Since, the evolution of a geodesic curve is sensitive to curvature, a uniform speed function on smooth and planar areas ensures sampling of surface points that are equidistant and correlated within the same triangle on all 3D faces of the dataset.
-In order to densely sample the points in a triangle, we allow the curve to spill over the boundaries but only select points that are inside.
+We set $t_a$ to be the mean area of all triangles in the connectivity, an effective and expeditious choice.
+From the centroid of each triangle, we evolve a level-set curve, in which the front speed is set to be uniform along a (radial) geodesic.
+For convenience we refer to these curves as ``level-set geodesics''.
+We follow the Fast Marching Method~\cite{sethian2001} and use the implementation given by Peyre~\cite{peyre2011}.
+We then sample the points along the curve at regular intervals to ensure equidistant points (see Figure~\ref{fig:altmethod}).
+Because the evolution speed of the curve is uniform along geodesics, we obtain a uniform sampling on the surface; this is in contrast to uniform sampling within the triangle which would not necessarily be uniform on the surface itself.
 Although these points are not keypoints, they are repeatable on all 3D faces across identities because they are extracted from triangles whose vertices are corresponding to each other across the dataset.
 Furthermore, these points are extracted at equal intervals over a small region which is smooth.

-From this set of points, correspondence is established by extracting and matching feature vectors (see Section~\ref{sect:FEM}).
+Given this set of points sampled uniformly on the surface, we extract feature vectors and perform pairwise matching as before.
+Points whose feature vectors are close enough are retained as matches, with the rest discarded.
 This is not an iterative process and points are sampled only once from each triangle meeting the threshold criterion.
-Feature matching ascertains that only points with a minimum cost $\Sigma_{kl}$~(\ref{Eq:costfunc}) are selected to ensure accurate correspondences.
 Figure~\ref{fig:altmethod} visually illustrates the process.

-Finally, the dense corresponding faces $\widetilde{\mathbf{F}}_j=[x_p,y_p,z_p]^T$, $j=1,\ldots,N$ and $p=1,\ldots,P$ ($P>\hat{P}$) are updated with the newly established corresponding points.
+{An alternative method for densifying the matches in the uniform regions could be to register the source and target faces using the NICP algorithm~\cite{amberg2007,li2008} initialized by the correspondences established in the previous section.
+Once the target face has deformed to the source face, densification of correspondences is achieved by mapping the vertices in uniform regions of the source face to that of the target face.
+This approach requires tweaking the NICP parameters and the iterative optimization process for non-rigid face deformation tends to be computationally expensive.
+Our results in Section~\ref{sec:eval-landmark} also show that our feature matching approach achieves higher accuracy and therefore, we use this approach for the remaining part of the paper.}